False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 Why Should Farmers Care?

 Pseudo-pregnancy can lead to wasted time, false hopes, and economic losses.
-Understanding the condition allows farmers to diagnose and treat affected animals early, getting their reproductive cycles back on track.
+Understanding the condition allows farmers to diagnose and treat affected animals early, keeping reproductive cycles on track.

 Previous Post Next Post